 </html>

-...simply adding the HTML 4.01 Strict DOCTYPE to the top of the HTML document made IE7 obey my :hover rules as well:
+...simply adding the HTML 4.01 Strict DOCTYPE to the top of the HTML document made IE7 obey my :hover

 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01//EN" "http://www.w3.org/TR/html4/strict.dtd">